 One World Trade Center

-Originally called the Freedom Tower, (there was a controversy over the naming rights) is standing at 1,776 ft. (honoring the year of the American Declaration of Independence).
+Originally called the Freedom Tower, (there was a controversy over the naming rights) it stands at 1,776 ft.
+(540 m), in honor of the year of the American Declaration of Independence.

-It is the tallest building in the Western Hemisphere and the 6th tallest in the world.
+It is the tallest building in both New York City and the United States, and the 7th-tallest building in the world.

 One World Trade Center is located in Lower Manhattan and can be seen on several of our walking tours, including our audio tours of Lower Manhattan and the World Trade Center.